-Some of the ridesharing companies have an E&S policy covering their drivers whilst they are operating in a ridesharing capacity with a commercial liability limit typically of \$1 million.
+Some of the ridesharing companies have an E&S policy covering their drivers whilst they are operating in a ridesharing capacity with a commercial liability limit typically of \$1m.
 However, up until recently they were engaged in a disagreement with admitted insurers in most states on the risk profiles of their drivers and hence the price of the commercial coverage.
-TNCs argue that their full-time and part-time drivers have risk profiles more similar to that of a personal lines risk or a less active livery service.
-Insurers, however, argue that their drivers are more similar to taxis, requiring higher premiums than other types of livery, and much, much higher than a personal auto policy.
+TNCs argued that their full-time and part-time drivers have risk profiles more similar to that of a personal lines risk or a less active livery service.
+Insurers, however, argued that the ridesharing companies' drivers are more similar to taxis, requiring higher premiums than other types of livery, and much, much higher than a personal auto policy.